Emergency Teacher Certification

 An individual can't earn emergency teacher certification because it is granted by the Texas State Board for Educator Certification to a school district, not an individual teacher.
 It's the school district superintendent's responsibility to secure the certification, and it can be used for individuals who don't meet all the requirements for regular licensing.
 According to the Texas Administrative Code, under this type of certification, an individual can only hold the position for three years.
 If the teacher wishes to continue in the same position, he or she must earn a permanent teaching certification by meeting the normal requirements.

-To work under an emergency teacher certification, an individual typically must have a bachelor's degree and/or have experience or training in the subject he or she will teach, pass a criminal background check and be of good moral character.
-Regardless of the subject being taught, all individuals must be 18 years or older and speak fluent English.
+To work under an emergency teacher certification, an individual must meet certain eligibility requirements.
+These typically include having a bachelor's degree and/or have experience or training in the subject he or she will teach, passing a criminal background check, demonstrating good moral character, being at least 18 years old and speaking fluent English.